Uganda

 - Revenue usage of Postage stamps (catalogue numbers prefixed S)

-- Telegraphs (catalogue numbers prefixed T)
+- Uganda Railway Telegraphs (catalogue numbers prefixed T)

 For adhesive stamps inscribed Luwalo, see under Poll Tax.